myaOlaye/Just-Eat-Tech-Test/README.md

 ![Just Eat Tech Challenge Plan](src/assets/Just%20Eat%20Tech%20Challenge%20-%20Plan.jpg)

-I also added an 'order by rating' feature to demonstrate how the returned restaurant list could be sorted at the user's request.
+In the final product, I also added an 'order by rating' feature to demonstrate how the returned restaurant list could be sorted at the user's request.

 ## Assumptions: